rueckstiess/mtools/mtools/mgenerate/mgenerate_spec.md

 # mgenerate spec

 This is a spec to add a new script `mgenerate` to the mtools family.
 It will generate structured, semi-random data according to a template document.
 The template can be specified directly as a command line argument or it can be a file.
 The format for the template argument is in JSON.
 Additional arguments to `mgenerate` specify how many documents should be inserted.
-The output is one JSON document per line, which can be piped to mongoimport.
+The generated documents are directly inserted into a mongod/s, as specified with `--host` and `--port`.
+The default host is `localhost` and the default port is `27017`.

 > ##### Example
->     mgenerate <JSON or file> --num 10000 | mongoimport --port 27017
+>     mgenerate <JSON or file> --num 10000 --port 27017
 >